vibhakamath23/TicTacToeRobot/README.md

 # Part Two: Camera & Game

 Once successful connection with the MQTT server has been established, the second part of execution is to set up the camera and run game logic.
-Note that this workspace also contains an MQTT library, but it is different than that used for the XRP as it does not use the MicroPico library.
-Connect the Huskylens and determine which port (if using MAC) with:
+First, add your Wifi SSID and PW in `config.txt` in this folder's MQTT library as well, the same as in Part One.
+Next, add your server address and client ID into `mqttconnect.py`.
+Note that this file looks different than the one in the 'XRP & MQTT' folder, as it does not work with the MicroPico library.
+The `Connect the Huskylens and determine which port (if using MAC) with:

 ```bash
 ls /dev/tty*